emmysm/fermat-apps-queue/README.md

 ### Project partitioning

 Projects will usually be partitioned in more than one part.
 This makes the development process easier for everyone.
 The first part is usually the MVP (Minimun Viable Product).
-Each part of the project will be queued independently as they are different versions of your Fermat APP.
+Each part of the project will be queued independently as they represent different versions of your Fermat APP.

 ### Offering a bounty